jsoto-web/devpipeline-foundations-capstone/README.md

 - View all users, or search by first/last name
 - Add a user
+- Edit a user (name, phone, email, hire date, user type, active status -- this is also how you deactivate/reactivate an account)
 - View any individual user's competency report
+- View any individual user's raw assessment history (every assessment they've taken, in order, distinct from the aggregated competency report)
 - Manage competencies -- view / add / edit
 - Manage assessments -- view / add / edit (each assessment belongs to one competency)